-- Students are required to meet clinical agency requirements such as drug testing, criminal background screening, and personal health insurance (and other requirements if indicated by clinical agency) prior to beginning their clinical courses.
+- Students are required to meet clinical agency requirements such as drug testing, immunizations, and personal health insurance (and other requirements if indicated by the clinical agency) prior to beginning clinical courses.

 - Minimum of 540 clinical contact hours in the selected area(s) of clinical expertise.